Annual Reports

 Yes.
 The deadline for the submission of an interim report has no bearing on the expectation that a school or program submit an annual report.

-The annual report does NOT serve as a substitute for providing the Council with prior notice of substantive changes, when required.
+The annual report does not serve as a substitute for providing the Council with prior notice of substantive changes, when required.
 If your school or program undertakes one or more substantive changes, they should be submitted through CEPH’s Substantive Change Form for SPH/PHP and Substantive Change form for SBP.

 The best approach is to be proactive.
 If there is an upcoming change that might impact compliance, contact staff for direction beforehand.
 Don’t wait for the annual report!

 Report on the most recently completed academic year.
-The 2023 annual report, for example, should cover the 2022-23 academic year (i.e., fall 2022 and spring 2023.
-Do NOT report on fall 2023 except for current faculty resources.
+The 2024 annual report, for example, should cover the 2023-24 academic year (i.e., fall 2023 and spring 2024.
+Do NOT report on fall 2024 except for current faculty resources.

 There is no specific template that you should be using to upload your budget spreadsheet.
 Each school/program has different budget management and incorporates different line items.
 Simply upload the budget that you use in your school/program and that will suffice.